5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Hymns and psalms to pagan deities

-Tablet: The Hymn to Nikkal - The world's oldest music
+Tablet of the Hymn to Nikkal — The oldest music in the world

 The 3,400-Year-Old Musical Discovery

-Among the most extraordinary findings is the Hymn to Nikkal (or Nikal), Canaanite goddess of fertility and harvests.
+Among the most extraordinary finds is the Hymn to Nikkal, the Canaanite goddess of fertility and harvests.

-What makes this hymn unique in human history is that it comes with a tablet containing musical notation — humanity's first known musical score.
+What makes this hymn unique in human history is that it is accompanied by a tablet with musical notation — the earliest known musical score in humanity's history.

 • Content: Praise to the goddess Nikkal